SteelSeries Arctis 7 2019 – Disconnection Problems

 The external laptop fan gives you access to two additional USB ports.
 Now, I had earlier had a problem where my external hard drive wouldn’t connect to my laptop when using the laptop fan USB port.

 I figured this might be the same case for my headset and the wireless station.
-Well, I managed to go another day until the headset disconnected once again.
+Well, I went another day until the headset disconnected once again.

 Wireless Station Placement